kite-sdk/kite-examples/json/README.md

 tier1.sinks.user-dataset.auth.proxyUser = cloudera
 ```

-To configure flume, copy the `flume.properties` file as the flume agent's
-configuration and restart the flume Agent.
+Now start the Flume agent:

+* If using Cloudera Manager:
+    * Start (or restart) the Flume agent
+* If not using Cloudera Manager:
+    * Run `sudo /etc/init.d/flume-ng-agent restart` to restart the Flume agent.

 ## Testing